Ap6pack/PDF-Search-Plus/README.md

 # PDFSearchPlus

 **PDFSearchPlus** is a Python-based application designed to help you extract, search, and manage data from PDF files.
 It allows users to extract text, images, and keywords from PDFs, store the extracted information in an SQLite database, and search the content by keywords and context.
-Additionally, users can preview PDF pages and navigate directly to where the keywords were found.
+Additionally, users can preview PDF pages, navigate directly to where the keywords were found, zoom in/out of the PDF, and navigate between pages with ease.

 ## Features